Pakistani children rescued from a broken cable car say they repeatedly feared they would die

 Ahmed said the children received oxygen as a precaution before being handed over to their parents, many of whom burst into tears of joy.

-Two other children who survived, Rizwan Ullah and Gul Faraz, told Pakistani Geo TV that they had come so close to death that they would not be able to forget the ordeal for years.
+Two other children who survived, Rizwan Ullah and Gul Faraz, told The Associated Press that they would not forget the ordeal for years.

-Authorities are preparing to repair the broken cable car, but Gul urged the government to build new roads to link their village with other areas so that they do not need to use the dangerous mode of transportation.
+Gul said he feared while waiting for rescue that the cable car would crash to the ground and “we would die soon.”
+He appealed to the government to build a school in the area and link their village to nearby towns with a bridge and a road “so our elders and young people don’t face such things.”

+Rizwan, 11, said he doesn't want to use the cable car again, but that would only be possible if a school is built nearby.

-Ata Ullah, another rescued student, said he would steel himself for the next time he has to board one.
+Ata Ullah, another rescued student, said he would try to be brave the next time he has to ride one.

 “I feel fear in my mind about using the cable car, but I have no other option.
 I will go to my school again when the cable car is repaired,” he said.